Balsam Karam: Career

 She works at Rinkeby Library in Stockholm and is a member of the Swedish Writers’ Union's library council.

 In 2018, she released her first book, Händelsehorisonten (Event Horizon).
-She was awarded the Smålits migrantpris in 2021 for the book.
+For the book, she received the Smålits migrantpris in 2021.

 In 2021, she released her second book, Singulariteten (The Singularity).
 The book was shortlisted for the 2021 European Union Prize for Literature.